Opalinium/nocturna-docs/terms.md

 - You understand that custom anti-raid patterns require premium and are archived for 3 months after expiration
 - You understand that vote perks grant temporary Personal-tier user perks per eligible vote as specified at the time of voting, and are subject to change or discontinuation at any time
 - You understand that we reserve the right to blacklist any user or server from the Bot at any time without notice, explanation, or appeal
-- You understand that game activity data, levelling/XP records, and starboard records may be collected and stored as described in the Privacy Policy
+- You understand that server metrics data, levelling/XP records, and starboard records may be collected and stored as described in the Privacy Policy
 - You understand that welcome and goodbye messages are a premium feature

 ---